General questions

 You can submit photo upload cases and book an online consultation 24/7.

-The availability of our doctors will be determined by each individual doctors booking calendar but availability is typically between 8am - 8pm every day of the week.
+The availability of our doctors will be determined by each individual doctors booking calendar, but availability is typically between 8am - 8pm Monday – Saturday with some doctors being available even later than this.

-Our clinical support team are available between the hours of 8am - 8pm every day of the week.
+Our patient support team are available between the hours of 8am - 6pm Monday-to-Friday and 9am - 5pm on Saturdays.
+We are closed on Sundays.

 When it comes to prescriptions, there are some European countries where we might be able to submit a private prescription.
 Please let your doctor know during your appointment if you are outside of the UK so they can best advise you.